FrancescoFaddaAcademic/ComputationalBiophysicsExercises/SantaLucia/README.md

 <img width="1000" height="575" alt="Notewise-Senza titolo 2025-12-31-20251231175248" src="https://github.com/user-attachments/assets/14314ca6-2c49-4444-af4c-d3ae38075197" />

 The top two levels of the image show these two points of view and how they are decomposed level by level.
-The third level is nothing but a pictorial representation of the previous, however it makes the idea of the landscape clearer together with better representing what we mean by separating the lower level (the two yellow number represent the insertion point).
+The third level is nothing but a pictorial representation of the previous, however it makes the idea of the landscape clearer, together with better representing what we mean by separating the lower level (the two yellow number represent the insertion point).
 The fourth row is a very simplified representation of the secondary structure in space, where the I've color coded the different section to understand what it means to connect different levels together.
-Finally the last row is a more abstract version of the previous, I've named each unit a "pin" as it resembles one (and hairpin was already occupied).
+Finally the last row is a more abstract version of the previous, I've named the units a "pins" as their representation resembles the their shape (and hairpin was already occupied).
-The advantage of this last idea is that, in the context of the NN model the contribution of each pin is independent to that of all the others.
-Moreover, as there is no need to keep track of the attachment points (as long as they are associeated with the same kind of structure) as they do not influence the thermodynamics, so the whole information is stored in the paired sequence of each Pin together with the size and type of the associated loops.
-As you will see shortly in the code documentation how this information is mirrored by the corresponding struct.
-Finally I would like to note that pins with stem-length bigger than 1 would be decomposed until they are trivial compositions of pins of length one and loop size 0, this is a particular instance of a structure that I've named "ring" (rings are nothing but pins with stem-length = 1).
-In the program there are mechanisms in place to avoid the fragmentation of pins into trivial rings, that would imply the loss of the NN interaction as adjacent pairs would get calculated separately.
+The advantage of this last idea is that, in the context of the NN model the contribution of each pin is independent.
+Moreover, there is no need to keep track of the attachment points (as long as they are associeated with the same kind of structure) as they do not influence the thermodynamics, so the whole information is stored in the paired sequence of each Pin together with the size and type of the associated loops.
+In the code documentation it will be apparent how this information is mirrored by the corresponding struct.
+Finally I would like to note that pins with stem-length bigger than 1 would be decomposed until they are trivial compositions of pins of length one and loop size 0.
+This is a particular instance of a structure that I've named "ring" (rings are nothing but pins with stem-length = 1), in the program there is a mechanism in place to avoid the fragmentation of pins into trivial rings, that would imply the loss of the NN interaction as adjacent pairs would get scattered in different independent pins.

 ## Documentation
+NOTE: Every letter in a sequence should be uppercase ('A' 'G' 'C' 'T')

+NOTE: Even if in in RNA strands the Thiamine is substituted by Uracil, for compatibility and efficiency reasons, I've decided to use the symbol T for both case, so, even for the single strand the notation is equivalent to that of DNA and Uracil must be denoted with 'T'.

 ### Some preliminary notes on the Bitwise Manipulation
 To keep memory and computations efficient I've decided to use a bitwise data control, in hindsight this contributes to a worse legibility of the code, however I think that the efficiency advantages together with the improved elegance are worth the slightly more complex syntax.